What's Included in the Price

 What Affects the Cost

-- System type : heat pumps paired with rooftop solar can reduce hot water running costs to near zero.
-Resistive storage tanks are the budget alternative upfront but cost significantly more to run.
+- System type.
+Heat pumps paired with rooftop solar can reduce hot water running costs to near zero.
+An iStore 270L runs on a standard 10A power point, potentially avoiding dedicated circuit costs.
+Resistive storage tanks are cheaper upfront but cost significantly more to run over their 10–15 year lifespan.

-- Switchboard capacity : 1960s–80s homes in suburbs like Morley, Dianella, and Balga often have original boards without RCDs or spare circuit breakers, needing a full upgrade
+- Switchboard capacity.
+1960s–80s homes in suburbs like Morley, Dianella, and Balga often have original boards without RCDs or spare circuit breakers, needing a full upgrade.
+Budget $800–$2,500 for the board upgrade alone.

-- Placement flexibility : Perth's larger block sizes mean more options for unit placement, including purpose-built external slabs with good airflow for heat pumps
+- Placement flexibility.
+Perth's larger block sizes mean more options for unit placement, including purpose-built external slabs with good airflow for heat pumps.
+Less neighbour noise risk than in Sydney or Melbourne's tighter sites.

-- Pipe runs : single-storey spread-out floor plans common in Perth can mean longer pipe runs from the unit to bathrooms, adding plumbing cost
+- Pipe runs.
+Single-storey spread-out floor plans common in Perth can mean longer pipe and cable runs from the unit to the switchboard and bathrooms, adding cost.

 A like-for-like storage tank replacement on an existing dedicated circuit with straightforward slab access sits toward $1,150.
 A heat pump installation in a 1970s home requiring a switchboard upgrade, new circuit, timer controller, and longer pipe runs to distant bathrooms pushes toward $2,850.

 Hot water system failures are urgent.
 After-hours and weekend callouts carry premium rates compared to scheduled business-hours work.
-If the system is still producing some hot water, waiting until Monday morning saves money.
+If the system is still producing some hot water, waiting until business hours saves money.

 Perth-Specific Considerations

-Perth has the highest rooftop solar penetration in Australia, and this changes the economics of electric hot water significantly.
-Instead of relying on off-peak tariffs (which run the system overnight when solar panels are dormant), many Perth households programme their heat pump to run during the middle of the day when surplus solar generation would otherwise be exported to the grid.
-A simple timer or smart controller on the circuit achieves this.
+Perth has the highest rooftop solar penetration in Australia, with over 35% of homes running panels, and this changes the economics of electric hot water significantly.
+Instead of relying on off-peak tariffs (which run the system overnight when solar panels are dormant), many Perth households programme their heat pump to run during the middle of the day when surplus solar generation would otherwise be exported to the grid at low feed-in rates (3–10c/kWh).
+A DIN-mount timer ($200–$500 installed) or a smart solar diverter achieves this.

 Western Power covers metropolitan Perth.
-Unlike east-coast distributors, WA does not have a widely used controlled-load tariff for hot water.
-Homeowners typically run the system on their standard tariff and manage timing themselves, which is another reason solar-timed heat pumps make particular sense here.
+Unlike east-coast distributors such as Ausgrid or Energex, WA does not have a widely used controlled-load tariff for hot water.
+Homeowners typically run the system on their standard Synergy tariff and manage timing themselves, which is another reason solar-timed heat pumps make particular sense here.
+Federal STCs ($700–$1,200) remain the primary financial incentive, as WA has no state-specific heat pump rebate program.

-The main cost risk in Perth is the switchboard.
-Many homes built in the 1960s–80s across suburbs like Morley, Dianella, Balga, and Scarborough have original switchboards without RCDs or spare circuit breakers.
-A board upgrade adds substantially to the quoted price and should be identified during the quote inspection, not discovered on installation day.
+Post-war suburbs present the main cost risk in Perth.
+Homes built in the 1960s–80s across Morley, Dianella, Balga, and Scarborough frequently have original switchboards without RCDs or spare circuit breakers.
+A board upgrade adds substantially to the total and should be identified during the quoting inspection, not discovered on installation day.
+These homes also often have aluminium sub-mains that need replacement when the board is upgraded, adding $600–$1,200.

 Hiring a Licensed Electrician in WA

 All electrical work in Western Australia must be carried out by a licensed electrical contractor.
-Building and Energy (DMIRS) manages licensing.
+Building and Energy (DMIRS) manages licensing through the Electrical Licensing Board.
+WA licences are valid for one year.

 - They will issue a Notice of Completion (NOC) for all prescribed electrical work